AdobeDocs/app-builder/src/pages/resources/ci-cd/lesson2.md

 ![success](assets/success.png)

-If you click on the Deploy step to open the logs, you'll see that your Firefly App was deployed successfully on your stage environment:
+If you click on the Deploy step to open the logs, you'll see that your App Builder App was deployed successfully on your stage environment:

 ![deploy](assets/deploy.png)

 ## Run tests on pull request

 The GitHub action defined in `pr_test.yml` will run `aio app test` anytime a pull request is submitted to your project.
 By default, it will only run the tests for the Runtime actions.
-If all the checks are passing and the pull request is merged, the above workflow will run and deploy the Firefly App on the stage environment.
+If all the checks are passing and the pull request is merged, the above workflow will run and deploy the App Builder App on the stage environment.

 ![tests](assets/tests.png)

 ## Continuous deployment

-To deploy your Firefly App on the production environment, you'll have to perform a GitHub release in your project repository since the GitHub action relies on the `release` event.
+To deploy your App Builder App on the production environment, you'll have to perform a GitHub release in your project repository since the GitHub action relies on the `release` event.

 For convenience, we'll go to `https://github.com/<org>/<project_name>/releases/new` to perform a release.
 Fill out the release version and optionally, you can add a release title and description then hit Publish release.

 ![release](assets/release.png)

-Finally, the deploy GitHub action will run and deploy the Firefly App on the production environment using the production GitHub secrets.
+Finally, the deploy GitHub action will run and deploy the App Builder App on the production environment using the production GitHub secrets.

 ![production](assets/production.png)